 Agricultural Science and Business

 Agricultural Science and BusinessAgricultural Science and Business presents students with the opportunity to experience all aspects of the business of farming.
-Courses are available in Advanced Life Science in Animals and Foods, horticulture, animals, Ag business management, natural resources, plant and soil, landscape management and supervised agricultural experience.Course listings and descriptions can be found at:Agricultural Science and Business Course Guide
+Courses are available in Advanced Life Science in Animals and Foods, Horticulture Science, Animal Science, Ag business management, Natural Resources, and supervised agricultural experience.Course listings and descriptions can be found at:Agricultural Science and Business Course Guide

 Career Pathway documents are designed to show students some possible career opportunities that are open to them depending on their interests, strengths and competencies.
 Meeting the career-related needs of students calls for alignment with career opportunities in authentic work settings.
 Career Pathways provide a useful framework to aid both students and educators in making those meaningful connections to the working world.
 C4 is creating and publishing Career Pathway Documents within its designated Career Majors.